 1. Standard Setback: The tower base must be set back a distance equal to 110% of the total tower height (1X1.1 ratio) from any property line and the edge of any public road right-of-way.
-2. Sensitive area setbacks: The tower base must be set back a distance equal to XXX of the total tower height from any school, assisted living facility, or childcare facility.
-3. Safety Certification: This setback is mandatory unless a structural engineer certifies a "break-point" design that restricts the fall radius to a specific area.
+2. Safety Certification: The standard setback is mandatory unless a structural engineer licensed in the State of Alaska certifies a "break-point" design that restricts the fall radius to a specific area.
+3. Sensitive area setbacks: The tower base must be set back a distance equal to 1,500 ft [of the total tower height] from any school, assisted living facility, childcare facility, or hospital.